 Do scheduled Shorts count toward watch-time requirements for monetization?

 Yes.
-Once a scheduled Short goes live, its views and watch time are treated exactly like any other public upload and count toward YouTube Partner Program eligibility metrics (4,000 watch hours and 1,000 subscribers, or 10M Shorts views in 90 days).
+Once a scheduled Short goes live, its engaged views and watch time are treated exactly like any other public upload and count toward YouTube Partner Program eligibility.
+The two paths to YPP are: 4,000 watch hours + 1,000 subscribers (long-form path), or 10M Shorts views in 90 days + 1,000 subscribers (Shorts path).
+Note: since the March 2025 view count change, only "engaged views" (with meaningful watch time) count toward YPP eligibility — not the inflated total view count.

 Can I schedule Shorts to multiple platforms at once?